Of Land Devourers and Those Who Hold Back the Fall of the Sky

 Food by Fatma Savun

-Somatics, Rest and Repair as Foundations to Justice
+Somatics, Grief and Repair as Foundations to Justice

 In this session, we will promote a space for participants to collectively rest and connect through body work, massage and somatic practices.
 Too often, collective rest and care are neglected or viewed as a privilege, also in activist spaces.
 In this time of extreme violence, wars, ecocides and genocides, we call on the power of being in community with each other.
 Our bodies and nervous systems are fighting long-term struggles for liberation and justice, and they depend on each other - so let’s take care of them/us together!
 Every_body is welcome!